xn-projects/financial_dashboard/docs/technical_details.md

 The dashboard provides interactive controls for:
 - selecting companies,
 - choosing reporting periods,
-- switching between absolute values and ratios.
+- comparing raw values (CCP, LTD) and derived metrics (e.g., CCP/LTD ratio)

 Detailed descriptions of each analytical view are provided in the main README.